AayushK-othari/FBDD_ChemBERTa/README.md

 Parts of this codebase are derived from [bert-loves-chemistry](https://github.com/seyonechithrananda/bert-loves-chemistry), which is licensed under the [MIT License](https://github.com/seyonechithrananda/bert-loves-chemistry/blob/master/LICENSE).
 We thank the authors for making their work publicly available.

-In addition, the mTORfiles were taken from nisargrhino.
+In addition, the mTOR files were taken from NisargRhino/frag_ml.

 All DeepBERTa models are available in HuggingFace under aakothari